 The museum offers a wide variety of tours, programs, and accommodations to help make our collection accessible to everyone.
 We continually work to expand our resources for visitors with different needs.
-If you have feedback or suggestions about our accessibility efforts, please take our accessibility survey.
 For more information about accessibility programs or to request accommodations, please contact [email protected].

 This large print Accessibility Guide includes a map with quiet spaces, seating areas, low light spaces, and hands-on areas identified.

 Service dogs as defined by the Americans with Disabilities Act (ADA), are welcome in the museum.

 Accessible parking is available.
 Wheelchair and stroller entry is available via our Main Entrances and DeWitt Entrances.
 Both entrances are equipped with power-assist doors.
 For more information on directions and parking please click here

 Elevators are located on the First Floor (beyond the Great Hall providing access to the Ground and Second Floors) and First Floor (near the Terrace Café providing access to the Second and Third Floors).